By Jody Weisel

 Hollywood movie stars wish for fame, prostitute themselves on the altar of celluloid to get it and then curse the paparazzi once they arrive at the pinnacle of flashbulb hero worship.
 They aren’t heroes.
 They are actors.
 Think about that for a moment.
 How many of us envied the nerds who went out for drama, glee club and tap dancing in high school?
 It’s amazing what a few klieg lights and screenwriters can do for a thespian’s social status.

-The purest of the posers are the professional practice riders.
+PROFESSIONAL PRACTICE RIDERS: The purest of the posers are the professional practice riders.
+Not the hardworking guys who ride their bikes for enjoyment at their local track, but instead those that want to be mistaken for hardcore racers — without going to the starting line.
 They have neat bikes, new clothes and big trucks, but you never see them at the weekly moto wars.
 They are too busy practicing.
 They like to practice.
 They always pass up a race to go practice.
 Practicing affords them the opportunity to master the sport without engaging in any of the ugliness of competition.
 Once or twice a year the professional practicers show up at big races, but only at races that provide them with an opportunity to be seen (decked out in the hottest new gear) standing next to their heroes.
-When word gets out that Jeremy McGrath is going to race a local REM race at Glen Helen, the professional practicers show up to be part of the scene.
-They fade after three laps?that’s not because they aren’t fast, but because professional practicers only practice for three laps at a time.
+When word gets out that Jeremy McGrath is going to race a local REM race at Glen Helen, the professional practicers show up in droves to be part of the scene.
+They fade after three laps, but that’s not because they aren’t fast, but because professional practicers only practice for three laps at a time.

-Hangers-on are the next best known kind of posers.
+HANGERS-ON: Hangers-on are the best known kind of posers.
 Every hero has his minion of hangers-on.
 They are easy to spot.
 They look like factory riders (factory riders on a day off).
 They have the uniform.
-You’ve seen it: a sprout of facial hair growing from the most unlikely spot; a flaming skull tattoo positioned slightly askew on their left arm; one of those silver-bead necklaces that went out of fashion ten years ago; a conversational pattern that is littered with dropped names (never the rider’s real name but insider nicknames like Monkeyman, Squidgy and Pooh-bear); bleached hair (unless they are blonde, then it’s dyed black); a $597 embroidered leather jacket?regardless of the temperature?and a close proximity to the wake of whatever hero they aspire to steal the soul of.
+You’ve seen it: a sprout of facial hair growing from the most unlikely spot; a flaming skull tattoo positioned slightly askew on their left arm; one of those silver-bead necklaces that went out of fashion ten years ago; a conversational pattern that is littered with dropped names (never the rider’s real name but insider nicknames like Monkeyman, Squidgy and Pooh-bear); bleached hair (unless they are blonde, then it’s dyed black); a $597 embroidered leather jacket (regardless of the temperature), a beanie that seems oddly inappropriate on a 90-degree day and a close proximity to the wake of whatever hero they aspire to steal the soul of.
 They don’t race, but tried it once.
 They prefer to party with or provide parties for racers, but typically end up hosting parties for other hangers-on.

 I’ve seen the motocross social circus played out many times during my racing career.
 New heroes rise, with little fanfare at first, but eventually developing bloated entourages befitting their talent.
 Then, in time, as though none of the posers ever cursed their shadow, the rider returns to virtual anonymity, deserted by fans, foes and friends alike.
 New posers rally around the next new hero, all the while being berated by the last generation of hangers-on for their crassness, obviousness and lack of purity.
 Every hero and his worshippers (minions, vixens and posses) claim to be part of the “new” generation, while being totally unaware that they are a small part of a continuum that is very adept at flushing last year’s hero through the spin cycle like so much effluvia.

 Luckily, I’m not much of a hanger-on.
 In truth, I’m more of a walker-away.
 You won’t find me playing handmaiden to a motocross star.
-And, if you don’t believe me, just ask my good buddies RV2, RD5 and JS7.
+And, if you don’t believe me, just ask my good buddies CR22, RD5, JS7, JG33 and BB4.